 Generally 40 hours Monday through Friday, with some nights and weekends needed.

 Description of End Date

 12 months.
-This is a full-time, end-dated appointment, renewable annually based upon continued funding.
+This position is a full-time, end-dated appointment renewable annually based on continued funding.